-• Four invasive marine pest species have been recorded inside the SJBGMP, including ascidian, mollusc and worm species (Wiltshire et al. 2010).
-The impacts of these pests on ecological values are not known.
+No marine pest species have been recorded in the NIGMP (Wiltshire et al. 2010).

 8.5.2 Disease outbreaks

 A number of disease outbreaks have occurred in South Australian or interstate waters with negative impacts on ecological and socio-economic values.